VoskhodXIV/webservice/README.md

   npm run start:dev
 ```

-> This serves the app on `localhost:3000` via the unless you specify a `PORT` number in the .env file.
+> This serves the app on `http://0.0.0.0:1337` unless you specify a `PORT` number in the .env file.

 ### :busstop: API Endpoints